greg-raven/Uncommon-Sense/_posts/2017-08-28-the-pretext-of-necessity.md

 ---
-title: 'The pretext of 'necessity''
+title: "The pretext of 'necessity'"
 layout: post
 categories:
 - demagogues